qarmin/Qarminer/README.md

 ## Qarminer
 Qarminer is simple tool(type of fuzzer) to find some types of bugs in Godot Engine with help of automation.

-Contains two scenes which:
+Contains three scenes which:
 - Executes every single function
+- Creating test GDScript project
-- Creating test project
+- Creating test C# project

 Qarminer can test functions with random data(helpful with fuzzing) or always with same(helpful in CI)